 Cost-of-Living Adjustment (COLA)

-COLA payments equal 50 percent of the cost-of-living index and can be as much as 3 percent, but not less than 1 percent.
-COLA is calculated on the first $18,000 of your Single Life Allowance benefit or the actual amount of your benefit, if less.
-Once COLA payments begin, they continue automatically and you will receive an increase each September.
+COLA payments, subject to pension caps and limitations, equal 50 percent of the previous year’s annual rate of inflation, but never less than 1 percent or more than 3 percent of your benefit.
+The adjustment percentage is applied up to the first $18,000 of your Single Life Allowance (or the actual amount of your benefit, if less), even if you selected a different option at retirement.
+Once COLA payments begin, they continue automatically and you will receive an increase to your monthly benefit each September.

 The September 2014 COLA equals 1.0 percent, for a maximum annual increase of $180.00, or $15.00 per month before taxes.